 Section 5.
-Union Membership.
-It shall be a condition of employment that all employees covered by this Agreement who are members of the Union on the effective date of this Agreement shall remain members, and those who are not members on the effective date of this Agreement shall, on the thirty-first (31st) day following the effective date of this Agreement, become and remain members in the Union.
-It shall also be a condition of employment that all employees covered by this Agreement and hired on or after its effective date shall, on the thirty-first (31st) day following the beginning of such employment, become and remain members in the Union.
+Union Membership: It shall be a condition of employment that all employees covered by this Agreement who are members of the Union on the effective date of this Agreement shall remain members, and those who are not members on the effective date of this Agreement shall, between the thirty-first (31st) and thirty-fifth (35th) day following the effective date of this Agreement, become and remain members of good standing in the Union.
+It shall also be a condition of employment that all employees covered by this Agreement and hired on or after its effective date shall, between the thirty-first (31st) day and the thirty-fifth day following the beginning of such employment, become and remain members of good standing in the Union.